-Remote Patient Monitoring Services: 3 Big Data Challenges & Solutions
+Remote Patient Monitoring Services: Data Challenges & Solutions

 At home with remote patient monitoring services.

-An increase in regular streams of patient data is resulting in improvements in precision medicine and patient outcomes.
-To incentivize medical organizations, Medicare introduced a set of 5 CPT Codes: 99453, 99454, 99457, 99458, and 99091.
-CPT 99457, which covers treatment management, can be billed ‘incident to’ under general supervision.
-Medicare providers can contract third-party companies to assist with remote patient monitoring services.
+Consistent streams of patient health data are advancing precision medicine and patient outcomes.
+To incentivize medical organizations, Medicare introduced a set of 4 CPT Codes: 99453, 99454, 99457, and 99458.
+CPT 99457 covers treatment management and can be billed ‘incident to’ under general supervision.
+This means that Medicare providers can contract third-party companies to assist with remote patient monitoring services.

-This allows healthcare organizations to manage more patients who qualify for remote patient monitoring and generate more revenue without significantly impacting workflow.
-An RPM services company can outsource device set-up, education, and data review duties.
-By and large, outsourcing can substantially save clinical staff time and minimize changes to existing workflows.
+RPM companies help healthcare organizations manage more patients who qualify for remote patient monitoring.
+This can generate more revenue.
+RPM services companies can manage device set-up, education, and data review duties.
+By and large, outsourcing can save clinical staff time and minimize changes to existing workflows.

 Data Security Challenges and Solutions

-FDA-cleared cellular and Bluetooth medical monitoring devices collect a wide range of patient vital sign data like weight, blood pressure, blood sugar, blood oxygen levels, and heart rate.
-Data gleaned from at-home patient monitoring provides more significant insights into diagnosing and treating health conditions, especially chronic diseases.
+FDA-cleared cellular and Bluetooth medical monitoring devices collect patient vital sign data like weight, blood pressure, blood sugar, blood oxygen levels, and heart rate.
+Data gleaned from RPM provides insights into diagnosing and treating health conditions, especially chronic diseases.
 AI analytics is believed to further increase capabilities in predictive medicine, allowing more timely intervention and management of conditions.

-Even so, the susceptibility of patient data stored on medical devices is among the biggest challenges in RPM.
+Even so, the susceptibility of patient data stored on medical devices is a challenge.
 RPM services companies must follow HIPAA-compliant processes to ensure compliance and patient data security.
 For instance, they encrypt patient information when the device is not in use and when the data is transmitted.
 Henceforth, you and the RPM service company must have a Business Associate Agreement (BAA) before sharing patient-protected health information.

 In addition, the HIPAA Security Rule requires healthcare organizations to safeguard the storing of electronic protected health information (e-PHI).
 These general practices include: